-Laser Pointers with random generators is definitely not advisable.
+Laser Pointers with random generators are not advisable.

 These spread strongly focused light through the room and pose an incalculable risk for the eyes of cats (and humans).

 Hopefully, you know now more about the pros and cons of a cat laser pointer.
-Furthermore, you also know what a laser pointer is, how you can use a cat laser pointer, and how to find a safe cat laser pointer.
+Furthermore, you also know what a laser pointer is, how to use a cat laser pointer, and how to find a safe cat laser pointer.